New Public Safety Headquarters

 Fairfax County Government: Fairfax, VA

 The data center is housed on one level and served by various levels of redundancy.
-Infrastructure design for the data center space conditioning meets ANSI/TIA-942 Tier 3 requirements.
-It is served by two redundant 250-ton air-cooled chillers for in-row cooling with hot-aisle containment.
-A new primary 13.2kV feeder services the building, along with a second 13.2kV feeder for the data center.
+Infrastructure design for the data center space conditioning meets ANSI/TIA-942 Tier 3 requirements and is served by two redundant 250-ton air-cooled chillers for in-row cooling with hot-aisle containment.
+A new primary 13.2kV feeder serves the building, along with a second 13.2kV feeder for the data center.
 Switchgear and capacity components for power distribution to the data center have a minimum N+1 redundancy, and in some cases 2N or 2N+1.
-The new generator plant supplies the main building and the data center independently.
+The new generator plant services the main building and the data center independently.